A Generalist Agent: Analysis

 \subsection{Specialist single-domain multi-task agents}

-In this section we show results obtained with two specialist (rather than generalist) agents.
+0.2cm In this section we show results obtained with two specialist (rather than generalist) agents.
 Both of them were trained on data from a single domain only and rolled out 500 times for each training task without any per-task fine-tuning.

 The first agent uses the smallest architecture introduced in Section~\ref{sec:scaling_law_analysis}, i.e. \texttt{79M} parameters, and is trained on all 50 \metaworld{} tasks.
 While \model{} has access to the state of the MuJoCo physics engine and unlimited task seeds, the agent presented here has no access to any extra features or tasks and uses the canonical API as in~\citep{yu2020meta}.
 This experiment is to show that the architecture proposed in our paper can be used to obtain state-of-the-art agents also at small scale.
 The training procedure was to train single-task MPO \citep{abdolmaleki2018maximum} experts on each of the MT-50 tasks individually, recording the trajectories produced while training.
 This experience is then combined, or distilled, into a single agent, which achieves 96.6\% success rate averaged over all 50 tasks.
-To the best of our knowledge there is no single multi-task agent that approaches 100\% success rate.
+To the best of our knowledge this agent is the first one to accomplish nearly 100\% average success rate simultaneously (multi-task) for this benchmark.
 See Table~\ref{tab:metaworld} in the supplementary material (Section~\ref{sec:mt50_results}) for the full list of tasks and corresponding success rates of our agent.

 We also trained a specialist agent on all 51 \atari{} tasks.
 As the Atari domain is much more challenging than \metaworld{}, we used the \model{} architecture with \texttt{1.18B} parameters.

 The resulting agent performs better than the average human for 44 games (see Section~\ref{sec:simulated_control_task} for details on our evaluation and scoring).
 We want to note that the performance of online experts used to generate training data for the other 7 games were also below the average human.
 Hence, the specialist Atari agent achieved better than human performance for all games where data contained super-human episodes.